MaxZanella/transduction-for-vlms/README.md

 ## 🔥 Complementary projects w/ TransCLIP

-TransCLIP has successfully enhanced remote sensing Vision-Language Models, achieving an average accuracy improvement of over **10%**.
+🛰️ TransCLIP has successfully enhanced remote sensing Vision-Language Models, achieving an average accuracy improvement of over **10%**.

 Feel free to check the [paper](https://arxiv.org/abs/2409.00698) and the [GitHub project](https://github.com/elkhouryk/RS-TransCLIP) !

+🔬 TransCLIP has successfully enhanced histopathology Vision-Language Models, achieving an average accuracy improvement of over **6%** on Quilt, **7%** on CONCH and **10%** on PLIP.

+Feel free to check the [paper](https://arxiv.org/abs/2409.01883) and the [GitHub project](https://github.com/FereshteShakeri/Histo-TransCLIP) !

 ## Table of Contents